Frequently Asked Questions

 My typical work days and hours are Monday – Friday, 9:00 A.M. – 5:00 P.M.
 During this time, I meet with individuals.
-I also respond to phone calls, texts, email messages and contact form requests.
+I also respond to phone calls, texts, email messages and contact form requests during work hours.

 My availability to meet outside the listed work hours is flexible.
 If you prefer a weekday evening or Saturday morning appointment, I am flexible and will do what I can to accommodate your schedule.